A1rPun/castle-crashers-resource/Modding/Modding.md

 - byte Bombs – Stores number of bombs
 - byte Sandwiches – Stores number of sandwiches
 - byte Collectables – Collectable items such as the Compass and Telescope.
 Change to 0xFE to unlock all
-- int32 Gold - Stores Gold value
+- int32 Gold - Stores Gold value (Skip this for Xbox 360 data)
 - byte EnableInsaneMode – Unlock insane mode.
 Change to 0x01 to enable
 - byte InsaneLevelProgress1 – Progress for story on left side of the dock (0xFF Unlocks all)
 - byte InsaneLevelProgress2 - Progress for story on right side of the dock (0xFF Unlocks all)